clearbold/crm2esp/README.md

 Do not edit the default settings in `src/settings.php`.
 Reference those defaults and set your own variables in `storage/config/settings.php`.

 You will need to create the `storage/config` directory, and the `storage/config/settings.php` file as these are excluded from the git repository.
-Those directories and files will need to be writeable.
 Your `settings.php` file should look like:

 ```
 <?php